Extension codestart

 This guide explains how to create and configure a Quarkus Codestart for an extension.

-"Extension Codestarts" is the name we gave to our Quarkus extension quickstart code generation system.
+"Extension Codestarts" is the name we give to our Quarkus extension "getting started" code generation system.
 It aims to provide a personalized getting started experience with Quarkus.
-A Quarkus extension is able to provide one or more well-defined codestarts which will contain the necessary resources and code required to start using that particular extension.
+A Quarkus extension is able to provide one or more well-defined codestarts which will contain the resources and code required/recommended to start using that particular extension.

 -